 - Deep-Learning Malware Analysis

 - 24/7 proactive threat-hunting team that finds, contains, and neutralizes the most sophisticated attacks on your behalf

 - Windows Server operating system patching and monitoring

 - Periodic Technology Business Reviews

 - Daily backup review for failures or issues

 Wishing everyone a safe, healthy, and successful New Year from our team at Omni Strategic Technologies!

-Chip Calissie is the Director of Sales & Marketing for Omni Strategic Technologies, a company that specializes in delivering exceptional tech support, best in class advisory services & leading-edge web design.
+Chip Calissie is the Director of Sales & Marketing for Omni Strategic Technologies, a company that specializes in delivering exceptional tech support and best-in-class advisory services.